eth-protocol-fellows/protocol-studies/docs/wiki/research/eODS.md

 ## Where do Solo Stakers fit in this new world?
 Gasper (and a variant of it in SSF scenario) is the heaviest AVS of the Ethereum protocol.
 It receives the highest share of aggregate issuance, so there are many parties interested in providing the required stake, in an delegated staking scheme[^3], with Delegators providing stake to Operators who participate in Gasper on their behalf.

-Given the induced intermediation of stake, it is necessary to prevent the emergence of a single dominant liquid staking provider collateralised by the majority of the ETH supply.
+Given the induced intermediation of stake, it is necessary to prevent the emergence of a single dominant liquid staking provider collateralized by the majority of the ETH supply.
 Minimum Viable Issuance (MVI)[^15] measures are critical in order to target sufficient security for the protocol, by creating sufficient pressure to keep the economic weight of Gasper in the right proportion.

 Due to the fact that solo stakers are unable to issue credible liquid staking tokens from their collateral and have thus low capital efficiency, MVI-imposed competitive pressures is not well-suited for them.
 In the context of eODS, this disadvantage can be greatly improved.